AlexandraCMB/02-push_swap/README.md

 ## Data structures
-The program uses interconnected stucts to manages the stacks and operations.
+The program uses interconnected structs to manages the stacks and operations.
 They are:
 1. `t_node` which is our double linked list node used to create stacks.
-Contains the number and it's index and pointers to previous and next node.
+Contains the number and its index and pointers to previous and next node.
 2. `t_ps` program state - contains the stacks, the operation list, the size of both stacks, a counter for the operations and total number of inputs.